andrewchambers/hermes/doc/quick-start/quick-start.md

 Hermes packages are closely related to the [janet programming language](https://janet-lang.org).

-A package is simply a janet object with a builder function, here is perhaps the simplest package:
+A package is simply a janet object with a builder function.
+Here is perhaps the simplest package:

 ```
 $ hermes build -e '(pkg :name "empty-package" :builder (fn [] nil))'